a swirl of four-color dots

 Sign up for either or both of two lists:

-How Comics Were Made newsletter: This monthly-or-so newsletters features insights about comics history, excerpts of interviews, new discoveries, and lots of pictures and scans of amazing cartoon history!
-I’ll also update you on the status of the book.
+How Comics Were Made newsletter: This monthly-or-so newsletter features insights about comics history, excerpts of interviews, new discoveries, and lots of pictures and scans of amazing cartoon history!
 (Read back issues here.)

-Shipping announcement: Sign up to this very low-volume list to receive an update when the book may be ordered for immediate shipment (October 2024) and future printings, if any.
+Shipping announcement: Sign up to this very low-volume list to receive an update when the book appears in future printings, if any.

 What you’ll find in the book